 Paying share = Paying users / Active users

-This metric differs from Conversion by its denominator, which is calculated from the entire active audience and is not tied to the installation date, nor does it require cohort analysis.
+This metric differs from Conversion by its denominator, which is the entire active audience.
+It is not tied to the installation date, nor does it require cohort analysis.

-In addition to the fact that Conversion affects app's revenue, it's also an indicator of user's interest.
+In addition to the fact that the Conversion rate affects the app's revenue, it's also an indicator of user's interest.
 Therefore, it is useful to study their behavior and needs in order to provide relevant offers, develop and improve the product.
-And remember, while tracking how all these changes affect the percentage of paying users, you should not forget to check other equally important financial metrics.
+Remember: while tracking how all these changes affect the percentage of paying users, you should not forget to check other equally important financial metrics.